 After WW II, Vojvodina provinces were united with the Kingdom of Serbs, Croats, and Slovenians (Treaty of Trianon in 1920) and in 1929 Subotica was affiliated to the new state, the Kingdom of Yugoslavia.
 Since then Subotica has not changed its name but the country has – five times.
 During WW II, Subotica shared the ill-fate as the rest of Europe.
 Reconstruction of the country and economic growth followed until the turbulent times in the 90s.

-Tourist Organization of Subotica is a city organization for promoting and improving tourism in both the domestic and foreign tourism markets with the aim of affirming the value and potential of the town’s tourist industry.
+Tourist Organization of Subotica is a city organization for promoting and improving tourism in both the domestic and foreign tourism markets to affirm the value and potential of the town’s tourist industry.
 The mission of the Tourist Organization of Subotica is to position Subotica and Palić, on the domestic and international markets, as the heart of the Pannonian Plain, a multi-ethnic town rich in culture, beautiful nature, hospitable people, buzzing nightlife, exquisite cuisine, quality wines and attractions galore.

 Monday-Friday 8 am-4 pm